 - Ask health professionals from your local hospital or clinic to share information about mammograms and early detection with your employees or members.

-- Post materials about breast cancer screening at a local health fair.
+- Distribute materials about breast cancer screening at a local health fair.

 Adapted from the National Breast Cancer Awareness Month Collaborating Organizations.

-Contact the National Breast Cancer Awareness Month Collaborating Organizations at email@example.com for more information and materials.
+For more information and materials, contact the National Breast Cancer Awareness Month Collaborating Organizations at firstname.lastname@example.org.